Pool Trend: Is a Shipping Container Pool Right for You?

 A shipping container pool must be lowered into place by a crane.
 Unless you're getting a custom-trimmed container, it will need to be lowered onto an outdoor space that's 20- to 40-feet long.
 Endless Pools Fitness Systems are installed the same way and require 20-feet maximum, with less space required for most models.

 Endless Pools Original Series pools give you the most versatility.
 For one, it occupies significantly less space than most shipping container pools.
 The smallest size has a footprint of about 7 feet by 13 feet.

 Since our Original Series pools are modular, you can easily install one indoors; an indoor Endless Pools model gives you a year-round pool season in any weather.

 Endless Pools Original Series pools are assembled onsite.
-We maintain a nationwide network of Factory Trained Installers (and an international network of dealer/installers).
+We maintain a nationwide network of Independent Service Providers (and an international network of dealer/installers).
 Handier customers frequently choose a DIY installation, investing their time upfront for greater pool versatility in the years ahead!